oppia/oppia-web-developer-docs/Partial-CI-Tests-Structure.md

+## Introduction

+If your PR fails due to the `check_ci_test_suites_to_run` workflow, please look at the error log and depending on the error, do the following:

+* If you see an error about the root files config, then see the [root files config section](#root-files-config) below.

-## Overview
+## Overview of Partial CI Tests Structure

-For non-python files, we run partial ci tests depending on the tests that a specific file effects.
+For non-python files, we run partial ci tests depending on the tests that a specific file affects.
 The process of determining which tests to run goes like this:

 1. Generate a root files mapping which maps files to their root files.
 2. Store golden files containing the page modules that a specific test uses.